 Ryerson University researchers named Canada Research Chairs

-Professors Kirby, Botelho and Spaniol are three of the 346 chairs at 52 post-secondary institutions across Canada that were announced as new or renewed appointments, external link by the federal government on June 14, an investment of more than $275 million.
+The four Ryerson researchers are among the 259 chairs at 47 post-secondary institutions across Canada that were announced as new or renewed appointments by the federal government on December 16.
+This represents an investment of approximately $195 million.